Please note, this post may contain affiliate links. Visit Devine Fairytale’s Disclosure Policy for more details.

 - Cook the mushrooms.
 Set a skillet over medium high heat, add 1 tablespoon of olive oil.
 Cook the mushrooms for 5-7 minutes.
 Remove and set aside.

 - Make the sauce.
 Wipe out the skillet and set over medium heat.
 Add the remaining olive oil, 4 tablespoons.
 Stir in the all-purpose flour.
-Cook about 2 minutes, continuously stirring.
+Cook for about 2 minutes, continuously stirring.
 Slowly whisk in the vegetable broth and then the almond milk.
 Continue whisking.
 Cook for 3-5 minutes or until the sauce has thickened.
 Stir in the salt, pepper, and nutmeg.

 - Combine the beans after you strain them, mushrooms, sauce, and 1/2 cup fried onions into a mixing bowl.
 Stir well.